openrails/openrails/Source/Documentation/Manual/options.rst

   ``AirBrakesAirCompressorPowerRating`` (if this generates a value greater than 0.5 psi/s) instead of using a default value.

-For a full list of parameters, see :ref:`Developing OR Content - Parameters and Tokens<parameters_and_tokens>`
+For a full list of parameters, see :ref:`Developing ORTS Content - Parameters and Tokens<parameters_and_tokens>`

 .. _options-act-randomization: